devleee/TIL/css/optimise-web-font.md

           url('/fonts/SomeFont.woff') format('woff'),
           url('/fonts/SomeFont.ttf') format('truetype');
-      /* ttf is used as a fallback in case the browser does not support neither woff2 nor woff */ }
+      /* ttf is used as a fallback in case the browser does not support neither woff2 nor woff */ /* cf. Why need `format`?
+It helps the browser to download only the font file that it supports. */ }
     ```
 2. Consider **font subsetting**.